 If you are interested in working overseas this may be the career area for you.
 My Oil and Gas Career includes a career section detailing different roles within the sector and information on relevant employers.
 The Society of Petroleum Engineers and Prospects: Petroleum Engineer both provide further industry and career information.

 Civil Service and Public Sector roles

 The Civil Service Fast Stream is an accelerated training and development programme for graduates, placing them into a variety of departments within the Civil Service.
 There are various recruitment streams available including a Science and Engineering stream.
 Locally opportunities may exist with the Health and Social Care in Northern Ireland Training Scheme for engineers within their Graduate Engineering Training Scheme.

 If you are interested in contributing to the body of knowledge about your subject, a career in research is worth considering.
 The Engineering and Physical Sciences Research Council offer funding to students interested in further study.
-The Vitae website has a collection of career stories and information on what researchers have gone on to do and 'An Academic Career' provides further information about careers in research.
+The Vitae website has a collection of career stories and information on what researchers have gone on to do.
 A postgraduate qualification (most often a PhD) is likely to be required.
 Jobs and some PhD studentships can be found on Jobs.ac.uk.
 More PhD opportunities can be found on findaphd.com.

 In Schools: A recognised teaching qualification is essential to find work in this area.
 The Department of Education Northern Ireland has general details about Initial Teacher Education (which includes the PGCE).
 The Universities and Colleges offering the training also have information on their websites which include how to apply and the closing dates.
 Ulster University offer a PGCE in Technology and Design and you may be eligible for a place on the PGCE Maths or Science courses at Queen's depending on your grades at A Level but would be advised to contact the PGCE Admissions Team in advance of an application.